Edmir-Demaj/Feb-2023-Hackathon/README.md

 ## User Stories

-- To immediately determine the purpose of the site, so can quickly decide whether or not to stay.
+- To immediately determine the purpose of the site, so the user can quickly decide whether or not to stay.
 - To be able to see a clear contrast between foreground and background.
 - To be able to easily access the site on a variety of devices - desktop, tablet, mobile.
 - To be able to browse a variety of different NGOs in one place.
 - To be able to read an overview of each NGO, e.g., purpose, founder and date it was founded, current director, location, etc.
 - To be able to visit each NGO's website directly (opens in new tab).
-- To be able to get random NGO's if i dont know what to search for.
+- To be able to get random NGOs if i dont know what to search for.
 - To find out information about World NGO day and when it is.
-- To be able to search by name an NGO.
+- To be able to search by the name of an NGO.
-- To be able to contact someone from team if i would like more detailed inormation.
+- To be able to contact someone from the team if more detailed information is desired.
-- To be able to leave my message or inquiries might have as user.
+- To be able to leave a message or any inquiries one might have as a user.
-- To be able to understand what is about this site.
+- To be able to understand what this site is about.
-- To be able to easily access contact details or social pages.
+- To be able to easily access contact details or social media pages.

 # Wireframes